How The Weather Company tracks storms like Hurricane Florence using predictive modeling

-As Hurricane Florence bears down on the East Coast, its intensity is coming into sharp relief.
+As Hurricane Florence bears down on the East Coast of the U.S., the storm‘s intensity is coming into sharp relief.
 The Category 2 hurricane had sustained winds of 105 miles per hour at the time of writing, with tropical storm-force winds stretching more than 335 square miles in all directions.
 Rainfall was predicted to reach 40 inches in regions of coastal Carolina, and Wilmington — which just had its rainiest year to date — might get eight months’ worth of rain in three days.

-One firm closely tracking Florence’s progress is The Weather Company, the weather forecasting division of IBM whose consumer-facing brands include the weather.com, intellicast.com, and Weather Underground.
+One firm closely tracking Florence’s progress is The Weather Company, the weather forecasting division of IBM, whose consumer-facing brands include the Weather.com, Intellicast.com, and Weather Underground.
 Its systems analyze more than 100 terabytes of third-party data and generate 25 billion customized regional models daily.

-“Our models provide a forecast evolution of what the atmosphere is going to look like in the coming days,” Dr. James Belanger, a senior meteorological scientist for The Weather Company, told VentureBeat in an interview.
+“Our models provide a forecast evolution of what the atmosphere is going to look like in the coming days,” James Belanger, a senior meteorological scientist for The Weather Company, told VentureBeat in an interview.
 “The system keeps in memory what the forecasts are all across the globe.”

 One of the predictive technologies its data scientists tap is Deep Thunder, an IBM research project spun out of the company’s Deep Computing initiative.
 Leveraging public satellite imagery, proprietary datasets, and sensors — including more than 250,000 personal weather stations and smartphone barometer readings — it’s able to produce short-term, hyperlocal weather forecasts for local governments and corporate clients alike.